 Occasionally a few employees of John Plott Co., Inc. may be asked to enter into work areas where they will need to wear respirators for protection.
-Respirators protect employees from contaminated dusts, fogs, fumes, mists, gases, smokes, sprays, and vapors.
+Respirators protect employees from contaminated dust, fog, fumes, mist, gases, smoke, sprays, and vapors.
 When possible, John Plott Co., Inc. will take appropriate steps to eliminate such hazards by using proper engineering controls, such as enclosures, specialized ventilation, etc. However, when these steps and/or controls are not feasible, employees selected by John Plott Co., Inc. may be required to use respirators.